How OptyTrades works

 | Institutional Ownership | High institutional ownership leads to more predictable price behavior and better liquidity. |

-Every stock detail page includes real-time CSP and CC entry signals generated from seven analytical dimensions:
+Every stock detail page includes CSP and CC entry signals generated from seven analytical dimensions:

 - Momentum (RSI) -- identifies overbought or oversold conditions

-- Trend position -- price relative to the 20-day moving average
+- Price position -- price relative to the 20-day moving average

 - Volatility bands -- Bollinger Band extremes signaling mean-reversion